 The third book in the exciting Drabble and Harris Thrillers.

-This third novel in the Dabble and Harris thrillers is perfect for fans of action-packed, historical fiction.
+This third novel in the Drabble and Harris thrillers is perfect for fans of action-packed, historical fiction.

 'A rollicking good read' IAN RANKIN